Legendary Italian Chef Tastes New York

-We begin at Eataly, where Pierangelini was shopping with his son and three sous chefs for a dinner he was cooking that night.
+We begin at Eataly, because that's where I meet Pierangelini, who is there with his son and three sous chefs, shopping for a dinner he was cooking that night.
 Nicola Farinetti, Eataly's general manager and partner, suggests we try pizza verace.
 The Italian waiters and pizzaioli come over to catch a glimpse of Pierangelini.
 The pizza is a margherita: basil, mozzarella, tomato, crisp crust.

 Eataly is about to open its next outpost in Rome.
 Pierangelini, who lives in Rome, was asked to collaborate on the project but didn't, so I was curious what he thought of the New York venue.
-I'd done my research, and I knew that he wouldn't mince words or opinions.
+I'd done my research on this guy and got the scoop on him from some Italian chef friends, and I knew that he wouldn't mince words or opinions.

 "I really like it.
 At first, it seems like an old place, but then you realize that it's beautiful because this is an Italy that doesn't really exist anymore."